Germoe/hit-predictor/project_report.md

 ![](./notebooks/assets/reentry_max_leap_box_plot.png)

-We can see that consistently falling in position is rare on the Hot 100 (i.e. only few songs have negative max_leaps).
 There are a total of 6 songs that were able to leap more than 90 positions from one week to another.

 <div>
 <table border="1" class="dataframe">